juninatt/doodle-do/README.md

-# ShapesFX
+# DoodleDo

-ShapesFX is a JavaFX-based application that allows users to draw, modify, and interact with geometric shapes on a canvas.
+DoodleDo: Because Picasso had to start somewhere.
+Embrace your inner artist with basic shapes on a canvas.
+It's a JavaFX masterpiece, but don't expect the Louvre... yet.
 ## Features

 - **Dynamic Drawing Canvas**: Create shapes like circles, rectangles, and triangles by specifying their parameters.